Chronic Rhinitis: Causes, Symptoms & Treatment in Denver

 - Dust mites

-Allergic rhinitis can manifest as seasonal or perennial.
-Seasonal allergies occur during specific seasons (spring and fall, most commonly) in response to outdoor allergens like pollen.
-Perennial allergies can appear at any time, typically in response to indoor allergens like dust mites, animals, or mold.
+Chronic allergic rhinitis, or hay fever, can be seasonal or perennial.
+Seasonal allergies occur during specific times of the year (usually spring and fall), in response to outdoor allergens like pollen.
+Perennial allergies can appear at any time, typically caused by indoor allergens like dust mites, animals, or mold.

 - Changes in the weather or air quality